Sean-V-Dev/CognitiveLattice/README.md

-# 🧠 TokenSight: Token Discipline for Intelligent Inference
+# 🧠 CognitiveLattice: Token Discipline for Intelligent Inference

-**TokenSight** is a modular framework that tackles one of the root causes of LLM drift, hallucination, and inefficiency: uncontrolled token usage.
+**CognitiveLattice** is a modular framework that tackles one of the root causes of LLM drift, hallucination, and inefficiency: uncontrolled token usage.

-Rather than expanding context windows or stacking memory blobs, TokenSight implements surgical input management — selectively compressing, encrypting, and routing information to ensure only the *right* data reaches a large model, at the *right* time.
+Rather than expanding context windows or stacking memory blobs, CognitiveLattice implements surgical input management — selectively compressing, encrypting, and routing information to ensure only the *right* data reaches a large model, at the *right* time.

 Its mission is simple:
 > 🔍 *Watch every token.
 Limit waste.
 Maximize meaning.*